FIWARE/tutorials.NGSI-v2/docs/application-mashups.md

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/workspace.png)

 The workspace will also be added to the list of available workspaces found under the hamburger button.
-Any available workspace can be selected on click
+Any available workspace can be selected on click:

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/selecting-a-workspace.png)

-You can return to the homepage by selecting the back button
+You can return to the homepage by selecting the back button:

 ![.](https://fiware.github.io/tutorials.Application-Mashup/img/back-button.png)

 ## Creating Application Mashups